 ATTACHMENTS

+BOLI Summary Poster - Oregon Protections for Victims of Domestic Violence, Harassment, Sexual Assault & Stalking

 DEFINITIONS

 Also refer to State HR Policy 10.000.01, Definitions.

 Victim of domestic violence: an individual who has been threatened with abuse or is a victim of abuse, as defined in ORS 107.705; or any other person who has suffered financial, social, psychological, or physical harm as a result of domestic violence committed against the victim, including a member of the victim's immediate family.
 In no event will the perpetrator of domestic violence be considered a victim for the purposes of this policy.